kamilrybacki/kamilrybacki/README.md

 | [PPEAgent](https://github.com/kamilrybacki/PPEAgent) | A Python application designed to fetch and visualize data from Energa.
 PPEAgent supports Docker for easy deployment, making it an effective agent for data retrieval and visualization from Energa. | Python, HTML, Dockerfile |

 ## 🌱 What I'm Currently Working On
 I’m always exploring new technologies and working on projects that pique my interest.
-Currently, I’m diving deeper into Rust and its applications in system programming and high-performance computing.
+Currently, I’m diving deeper into developing applications in system programming, high-performance computing and infrastructure management.

 ## 📫 How to Reach Me
 - **Website**: [kamilrybacki.github.io](https://kamilrybacki.gda.pl)